camunda/camunda-docs-manual/content/user-guide/cdi-java-ee-integration/built-in-beans.md

 In order to reference process variables using EL, we have similar options:

-* `@Named @BusinessProcessScoped` beans can be referenced directly,
+* `@Named @BusinessProcessScoped` beans can be referenced directly.
-* other process variables can be referenced using the ProcessVariables-bean: `#{processVariables['accountNumber']}`
+* Other process variables can be referenced using the `ProcessVariables`-bean via `#{processVariables['accountNumber']}`.

-# Inject a Process Engine Based on Contextual Data
+# Inject a process engine based on contextual data

 While a specific process engine can be accessed by adding the qualifier `@ProcessEngineName('name')` to the injection point, this requires that it is known which process engine is used at design time.
 A more flexible approach is to resolve the process engine at runtime based on contextual information such as the logged in user.
 In this case, `@Inject` can be used without a `@ProcessEngineName` annotation.

 To implement resolution from contextual data, the producer bean `org.camunda.bpm.engine.cdi.impl.ProcessEngineServicesProducer` must be extended.
 The following code implements a contextual resolution of the engine by the currently authenticated user.
 Note that which contextual data is used and how it is accessed is entirely up to you.

 ```java
 @Specializes